 Désastre, 2026

-Designed to move through the installation Dégâts modérés, evoking the passage of a destructive hurricane, this live performance extends the sonic translation of Kaitleen J. Thierney’s observations on disaster, begun in earlier works Urgence and Dégâts mineurs
+Désastre is a sound performance designed to introduce the installation Dégâts modérés, evoking the occurence of a destructive earthquake in a small town in the Caribbean.
+It extends the sonic translation of Kaitleen J. Thierney’s observations on disaster, begun in 2024 with earlier works Urgence and Dégâts mineurs.

-This work is being developed within IRCAM’s workshop “In Situ Electronic Composition”, under the guidance of Mauro Lanza (composer), Claudia Jane Scroccaro, and Rémi Le Taillandier (computer music designers at IRCAM).
+The project is being developed within IRCAM’s workshop “In Situ Electronic Composition”, under the guidance of Mauro Lanza (composer), Claudia Jane Scroccaro, and Rémi Le Taillandier (computer music designers at IRCAM).
+It uses the Virtual Choir developed by IRCAM to multiply Kenny Cairo’s voice into a chorus of non-professional singers.

 • IRCAM — In Situ Composer l’électronique,